ColinMaudry/sparql-router/README.md

 See this wiki page for detailed instructions: [Using SPARQL router](https://github.com/ColinMaudry/sparql-router/wiki/Using-SPARQL-router)

-The API documentation can be found [here](http://sparql-router.herokuapp.com/) (development version).
-If you're running the app, at the root URL (/).
+The API documentation can be found [here](https://sparql-router.herokuapp.com/) (development version).
+If you're running the app, at `/api`.

 ### Actions that require authentication